-Trading members must specify client identification code by entering a short code into ClientID Xetra®T7 field during order entry/modification.
+Trading members must specify client identification code by entering a short code into ClientID Xetra®T7 field during order entry/modification for Agent account type (A).
 The format of short code is 8-byte integer (0 - 18446744073709551614).
+For all other account types (Proprietary (P) and Market maker (M/D)), the ClientID must be empty.